thediveo/lxkns/docs/model.md

 if it has sufficient capabilities in the current user namespace and thus in all child namespaces thereof.

-## Linux Namespace Representation in lxkns
+## Namespace Representation in lxkns

 `model` represents the namespace concepts we've just learned.
 It represents them using four interfaces, each interface grouping related aspects of namespaces.